glennjones/retext-phase-matching/readme.md

 retext plugin for fast dictionary based phrase or word matching using AhoCorasick string matching algorithm

 ## Whats does it do
 It finds phrases in a text ie "New York" in the example text below.
-It allows you to tag each phrase with string based code and returns the position within the text.
-It design to be very fast when your are searching a text against thousands of phrases or words.
+It allows you to tag each phrase with label and code and returns the position of the match within the orginal text.
+It is designed to be very fast when your are searching a text using thousands of phrases or words.

 ## Use example 1